The Ultraproducts of Quasirandom Groups: Introduction

 \begin{de} A class $\mathcal{F}$ of groups is a \emph{Q.U.P. class} if there is an unbounded non-decreasing function $f:\Z^+\to\Z^+$ such that any ultraproduct of any sequence of $D$-quasirandom groups in $\mathcal{F}$ is $f(D)$-quasirandom. \end{de}

 \begin{rem} A Q.U.P class is automatically a q.u.p. class.
-It is like an effective version of q.u.p. class, where it is able to keep track of the amount of quasirandomness passed down to the ultraproduct. \end{rem}
+It is like an effective version of q.u.p. class, where we are able to keep track of the amount of quasirandomness passed down to the ultraproduct. \end{rem}

-It turns out that in the case of finite simple groups, quasirandomness is equivalent to a local property, in the sense that \L o\'{s}'s Theorem can be applied.
-Thus the class of simple groups is Q.U.P.
-And in the general cases, we can measure the ``globalness'' of the quasirandomness by looking at the size of the cosocle (defined below) of a group.